 Barbara & Erc Miller

 Marilyn & Dail Millet

 In 1987, the Founder’s Society purchased the Begin Home.
 Our volunteers then launched themselves into a renovations campaign, as well as spending countless hours washing, numbering, photographing and packing the collection under the expert tutelage of Marie Elwood and the staff at the Nova Scotia Museum.
 The Mahone Bay Museum officially opened its doors as the Settlers Museum in 1988.
 The museum building itself is now owned by the Founders Society.

-Our museum is partially funded by the Department of Tourism, Culture & Heritage through the Community Museum Assistance Program, and the remainder is raised by our Society and members of the community.
+Our museum is partially funded by the Department of Tourism, Culture & Heritage through the Community Museum Assistance Program (see our Annual Report’s financial statements above) and the remainder of our funds is raised by our Society and members of the community.
 Click here to see our supporters.